oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 If the REGACK is sent by a Server in response to a REGISTER request from a Client, the Topic Alias is that which has been assigned by the Server, and which the Client should use during the rest of the Session to refer to the Topic Name identified in the REGISTER packet.

-If the REGACK is sent by a Client, it is in response to a REGISTER packet from a Server informing the Client which Topic Alias it should use. «<mark title="Requirement MQTT-SN-3.5.4-1"><a name="MQTT-SN-3.5.4-1"></a>When sent by a Client the REGACK MUST NOT contain a Topic Alias</mark>»\[MQTT‑SN‑3.5.4‑1].
+If the REGACK is sent by a Client, it is in response to a REGISTER packet from a Server informing the Client which Topic Alias it should use.
+«<mark title="Requirement MQTT-SN-3.5.4-1"><a name="MQTT-SN-3.5.4-1"></a>When sent by a Client the REGACK MUST NOT contain a Topic Alias</mark>»\[MQTT‑SN‑3.5.4‑1].

 ### 3.5.5 Reason Code <a id='rrtaa---reason-code'></a>

 The Reason Code for the REGACK packet is optional - its existence is inferred from the Packet length.
 If not provided, 0x00 (Success) is assumed.

-The values for Reason Codes are shown in «<mark title="Requirement MQTT-SN-3.5.5-1"><a name="MQTT-SN-3.5.5-1"></a>[2.3 Reason Code]](#reason-code).
-[The sender of the REGACK Packet MUST use one of the Reason Codes applicable to REGACK</mark>»\[MQTT‑SN‑3.5.5‑1].
+The values for Reason Codes are shown in [2.3 "Reason Code"](#reason-code). «<mark title="Requirement MQTT-SN-3.5.5-1"><a name="MQTT-SN-3.5.5-1"></a>The sender of the REGACK Packet MUST use one of the Reason Codes applicable to REGACK</mark>»\[MQTT‑SN‑3.5.5‑1].

 ## 3.6 Publish Requests and Responses <a id='publish-requests-and-responses'></a>